RISC-KC/basic_rv32s/README.md

 ⚠️ Notes
-- Misaligned address access is handled as zero-ing the low 2-bits from address.
+- Misaligned address access is handled as zeroing the low 2-bits from address.
 - In RV32I46F_5SP, the CSR logics are changed.
 For executing the trap and exceptions during the pipeline, the address signal separated to read address and write address input.
-- `mhartid` is some dummy value for read-only CSR design test.
+- `mhartid` is a dummy value for read-only CSR design test.
 No multi-hart architecture is available now.

 For each module's logic description, go to `documents/theories_and_logics/modules_and_signals/` for more information.
 **Each module has its own logic behavior documentations which includes I/O signals, Logics and Note.**